Dyarhunaity/javascriptproject/README.md

 **You are the one with that option**

-* Names and account links to the amazing people who helped me :
+* Names and account links to the amazing people who made this project :

  Ibrahim tameme [GitHub](https://github.com/IbrahimTameme/Personal-repo "GitHub")